Mohamed-Alieldin/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ## Description
 In the project, I deployed web servers for a highly available web app using CloudFormation.
 I wrote the code that creates and deploys the infrastructure and application.
+The deployed aPP url is "http://udaci-webap-sbr43ebnrysr-1791761387.us-east-1.elb.amazonaws.com/".
+Note: This url will not be available after reviewing and approving the project.

 The Cloud architecture diagram can be found in the project files with the file name "CloudArchitectureImage.jpeg" as the following:
 ![alt text](https://github.com/Mohamed-Alieldin/Deploy-a-high-availability-web-app-using-CloudFormation/blob/main/CloudArchitectureImage.jpeg)